 Mrs. Abood will be teaching Jr. High Science: Exploring Creation with Chemistry and Human Anatomy and Physiology.

 Kristine Crock received a Bachelor of Arts degree in Chemistry from Malone College.
 Along with teaching Chemistry at Malone College and more recently serving as a Lab Instructor for Organic Chemistry, Mrs. Crock has been a science instructor for a total of 12 years, and has been with Bridges since its inception.
 She was employed as a chemist for 10 years, performing general chemistry and metal analysis, as well as holding supervising and training positions.
 Mrs. Crock enjoys teaching the sciences, and showing the student how science applies to his or her everyday life.
 She believes that building a strong base in the sciences can not only be enjoyable but is essential to a complete education.
 Mrs. Crock and her husband Ron have homeschooled their four children for 20 years.

-Mrs. Crock will be teaching Physics and is the Bridges Treasurer and Registrar.
+Mrs. Crock will be teaching Chemistry and is the Bridges’ Treasurer and Registrar.

 Erica Fill received a Bachelor of Science in Art Education from Bowling Green State University for grades K-12.
 Mrs. Fill taught art for three years at Waterloo Local Schools before her girls were born.
 She enjoys learning about health and fitness and is constantly looking for ways to improve the health of her family.
-She and her husband Dan have two girls and have been homeschooling them for 11 years.
-This is her fourth year being a part of the Bridges Co-op.
+She and her husband Dan have two daughters and have been homeschooling them for 12 years.
+This is her sixth year being a part of the Bridges Co-op.
 She looks forward to getting her students to move!